UK Visa for Nigerians: Everything You Need to Know (2026 Guide)

 1. Insufficient Evidence of Financial Means

-The problem: Your bank statements don't convince the consular adjudicator that you can afford the trip.
+The problem: Your bank statements don't convince the Entry Clearance Officer that you can afford the trip.

 How to avoid it: